When I need to come up with a new email design or just a couple of ideas for a client, I usually follow the checklist below:

-- Pixel Buddha is designed for the professional community in order to provide a huge variety of high quality free and premium design resources.
+Pixel Buddha is designed for the professional community to provide a massive variety of high quality free and premium design resources.
 Their passionate team provides new content additions each week, including stock photos, fonts, texture, patterns, and text effects.
 Check out their freebies section to see if anything catches your eye!

 See some of their fonts collection below:

 What Font is a chrome extension that can be used to identify specific fonts anywhere on the web.
 This tool is especially helpful if you find a font you like somewhere on the web, but you aren't exactly sure of its' name or how to find it.